AramburuLab/AramburuLab/_pages/home.md

 permalink: /
 ---

- **Our lab is interested in discovering the role that microproteins and disordered proteins play in innate immune processes by applying an interdisciplinary approach that combines diverse computational and wet-lab approaches. **
+<p class= "bold text"> **Our lab is interested in discovering the role that microproteins and disordered proteins play in innate immune processes by applying an interdisciplinary approach that combines diverse computational and wet-lab approaches. ** </p>

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >